DR.J & COLLEAGUES

 Nowadays, anxiety has become a common issue among teens and young adults.
-Anxiety disorders makes you feel nervous and fearful in common everyday daily life.
+Anxiety disorders make you feel nervous and fearful in common everyday daily life.
 That is where it starts to harm you.
-Self-image issues, insecurity and trauma can make you to feel anxious or nervous.
-People who are often exposed to bullying, physical abuse, emotional trauma and drug and substance abuse, face anxiety disorder.
+Self-image issues, insecurity and trauma can make you feel anxious or nervous.
+People who are often exposed to bullying, physical abuse, emotional trauma, and drug and substance abuse, face anxiety disorder.
 Thus, to leave a healthy lifestyle, it is crucial to seek professional help and treatment for anxiety disorder.

 Common Types of Anxiety